-The survey, containing more than 60 questions, was prepared in consultation with AFRAA and the Foundation's Basic Aviation Risk Standard (BARS) Program and addressed the following areas:
+The comprehensive survey, containing over 60 questions, was prepared in consultation with ALTA and the Foundation's Basic Aviation Risk Standard (BARS) program and addressed the following areas:

-- Business continuity plans (BCP) and emergency response plans (ERP); - Safety management systems (SMS) and risk assessment processes; - Ability to monitor and detect hazards and perform a risk analysis; - · Change management process; - Civil aviation authority and industry cooperation; and, - Human factors and crew resource management.
+- Business continuity plans (BCP) and emergency response plans (ERP); - Safety management systems (SMS) and risk assessment processes; - Ability to monitor and detect hazards and perform a risk analysis; - · Change management process; - · Civil aviation authority and industry cooperation; and, - · Human factors and crew resource management.

 Section 4 of this report provides the results of the survey in comparison with the global results.
-Factoring in the workshop discussions this section also reflects the key outcomes and takeaways in each of the six areas reflected above.
+Factoring in the workshop discussions this section also reflects the key outcomes and key takeaways in each of the six areas reflected above.